Arjun Kannan systems / workflows / signal

 CTO and CPO

-We underwrote against a different question: not who looks safest on paper, but what happens to a graduate's earnings.
-That changed who got funded, what data we collected, and how the product had to work.
+We underwrote against a different question: not who looked safest on paper, but what happened to a graduate's earnings.
+That forced outcomes into the product's infrastructure.

 BlackRock

-The job was turning institutional infrastructure into something advisors could actually use with clients.
-Same information underneath, better interface, better decisions.
+The job was turning institutional infrastructure into something advisors could use with clients.
+Same information underneath, but packaged for the moment where a person had to explain, compare, and decide.

 Recent